billklinton/real-estate-management/readme.md

 After running the [docker-compose](#how-to-run) you can access it [here][api-url]

-With four endpoints, to authenticate, store and request data:
+This API has four endpoints, to authenticate, store and request data:

 - **/login ->**